 Dilated cardiomyopathy

-• Medications.
+If you're diagnosed with dilated cardiomyopathy, your doctor may recommend treatment including:- Medications.
 Your doctor may prescribe medications to improve your heart's pumping ability and function, improve blood flow, lower blood pressure, slow your heart rate, remove excess fluid from your body or keep blood clots from forming.

 In some cases, your doctor may recommend a pacemaker that coordinates the contractions between the right and left ventricles (biventricular pacemaker).